 Placing Jesus in the context of Psalm 110, the writer of Hebrews wrote;

 We have this hope as an anchor for the soul, firm and secure.
 It enters the inner sanctuary behind the curtain, where Jesus, who went before us, has entered on our behalf.
 He has become a high priest forever, in the order of Melchizedek.
 (Hebr.
 6:19-20)

 Such a high priest meets our need—one who is holy, blameless, pure, set apart from sinners, exalted above the heavens.
 Unlike the other high priests, he does not need to offer sacrifices day after day, first for his own sins, and then for the sins of the people.
 He sacrificed for their sins once for all when he offered himself.
 For the law appoints as high priests men who are weak; but the oath, which came after the law, appointed the Son, who has been made perfect forever.
 (Hebr.
 7:26-28)

 But the Messiah is also the Lion of Judah, King of Israel, heir to David’s throne.
-(Luke 1:32-33) It seems to me then, that the “he” Ezekiel’s prophecy referred to is the Messiah, who we know as Jesus and who, like Melchizedek, is both King and High Priest.
+(Luke 1:32-33) It seems to me then, that the “he” Ezekiel referred to in our opening prophecy is the Messiah, who we know as Jesus and who, like Melchizedek, is both King and High Priest.

 When Were These Offices Suspended?

-The last legitimate King to sit on David’s throne was Jeconiah, aka Jehoiachin about 600 BC, a few years after the time of Ezekiel’s prophecy.
+The last legitimate King to sit on David’s throne was Jeconiah, aka Jehoiachin, about 600 BC, around the time of Ezekiel’s prophecy.
 The LORD was so offended by this King’s behavior that He pronounced a blood curse on the Royal line.